 Poly Auction Macau Limited was founded in 2015 by Poly Auction Hong Kong Limited and its partner in Macau, Chiu Yeng Culture Limited.
 Poly Auction Macau aims to become Macau’s most dynamic auction house and best communicator of art and culture, as well as a leading force in the continuous development of Macau’s cultural industry.

-You now did the third edition of Poly Auction Macau go, how was the feedback?
+You’ve now done the third edition of Poly Auction Macau, how was the feedback?

 Looking back, all three editions have always featured collector’s pieces, some incredibly valuable and rare.
 How and where do you acquire these pieces?